Adrian (gamer)

 On July 18, 2015, he temporarily stepped down from his role on the starting roster of Team Impulse.
 In December 2015, the newly formed NA LCS team Immortals announced they had acquired Adrian, however, after a poor performance in both the Spring and Summer playoffs for the NA LCS, Immortals announced his release in late 2016.
-In 2017, it was announced that he had been acquired by NA LCS team Phoenix 1, later playing for Team Liquid and Team Dignitas in the same year.
+Furthermore, it was announced that he would be playing the 2017 spring campaign for the NA LCS team Phoenix1.
+Later in 2017, he switched first to Team Liquid and then to Team Dignitas.
+He played the 2018 season for Echo Fox, before retiring from professional League of Legends after being released from the team.